k-rudee/bitcoin-analysis/README.md

-# Bitcoin Node Analysis Project
+# bitcoin-class-project
+Class project for CSE 6242

 # ETL
 This repository organizes and processes Bitcoin blockchain data within Snowflake.
 The ETL pipeline follows a sequential structure, where each directory and script must be executed in order.
 The final output, `F_input_address_pairs.sql`, is consumed by the Scala entity mapping code.